AOEpeople/techradar/radar/2021-01-01/postman.md

 ---

-Postman is now the tool of choice for API testing and widely is our projects.
+Postman is now the tool of choice for API testing and widely in our projects.
 We therefore moved it to the **Adopt** level.